cisagov/manage.get.gov/.github/pull_request_template.md

 #### Ensured code standards are met (Original Developer)
 <!-- Write N/A if the below code standards are not applicable to your PR -->
+- [ ] If any updated dependencies on Pipfile, also update dependencies in requirements.txt.
 - [ ] Interactions with external systems are wrapped in try/except
 - [ ] Error handling exists for unusual or missing values

 #### Validated user-facing changes (if applicable)

+- [ ] Tag @dotgov-designers for design review.
+If code is not user-facing, delete design reviewer checklist
-- [ ] New pages have been added to .pa11yci file so that they will be tested with our automated accessibility testing
+- [ ] Verify new pages have been added to .pa11yci file so that they will be tested with our automated accessibility testing
 - [ ] Checked keyboard navigability
 - [ ] Tested general usability, landmarks, page header structure, and links with a screen reader (such as Voiceover or ANDI)